History of Art

 Course overview

-Art history in Cambridge is distinguished by a very object-based approach: courses and lectures are often structured around a particular artwork and the questions it raises.
+Art history in Cambridge is distinguished by a highly object-based approach: courses and lectures are often structured around a particular artwork and the questions it raises.
 In recent years, the Department has expanded significantly, and its courses now include many aspects of art history across the world, as well as film studies.
-The aim is to foster a wide and deep understanding of art and architecture, and to help you develop visual literacy and awareness as well as a range of critical and analytical skills.
+The aim is to foster a wide and deep understanding of a diverse range of art and architecture, and to help you develop visual literacy and awareness as well as a range of critical and analytical skills.

 The History of Art course begins with a year (Part I) in which studies are focused on the materials of art, the interpretation of art, and understanding works of art accessible in Cambridge and in Cambridge collections.
-In the second two years (Part IIA and IIB) you take a paper on methods of art history, a paper on the history and theory of collecting and display, and four option papers from a wide choice of topics, ranging from Crusader art to Modernism, and from Chinese art to eco-criticism; you also write a dissertation.
+In the second two years (Part IIA and IIB) you take a paper on methods of art history, a paper on the history and theory of collecting and display, and four option papers from a wide choice of topics, ranging from Crusader art to Modernism, and from Chinese art to eco-criticism.
+You will also write a short dissertation in the first year, and a long dissertation in the final year.

 For more information about the course and its modules, visit the University website.